Eturkistani/Eturkistani/README.md

 ## Work Experience

 ### [Senior HRBP]
-- **Description**: •	Leading Fuels Admin Area Team to manage all Fuels Organizations HR matters and provide oversight/governance services to the organizations including the liaison between fuels Organizations and the Downstream Business line.
+- **Description**: •	Working at Saudi Aramco leading Fuels Admin Area Team to manage all Fuels Organizations HR matters and provide oversight/governance services to the organizations including the liaison between fuels Organizations and the Downstream Business line.

 ## Certifications